tokyosheep/documentBoard/readme.md

 ### displaying detail of document.

 this panel shows detail of all documents on Photoshop.
+the panel loads document's data automatically when you close document or open some other document.

 1. **name** name of the document
 2. **path** path of the document